j-a-n/raspberrymatic-addon-rmupdate/README.md

+# DISCONTINUED
+This repository is DISCONTINUED.
+Since I have changed my own environment to Home Assistant, I currently have no possibility to further develop or maintain this addon.
+I only run a CCU instance as an addon in Home Assistant.

 # Addon to update RaspberryMatic system and addons
 * This addon can be used to easily up- and downgrade the RaspberryMatic system.
 * Most addons can be updated without having to manually download the addon file and without having to reboot the system.